 Far from simply sniffles and a cough, the flu can strike older adults hard.
 With a weakened immune system, individuals over age 65 are especially at risk of complications from the flu, which can be quite serious.
-As we enter into flu season, Home With You Senior Care, experts in home care in Owings Mills, MD and nearby areas, provides reliable flu facts that aim to assist you and the seniors you love be prepared for – and protected against – influenza.
+As we enter into flu season, Home With You Senior Care, experts in home care in Taneytown and nearby areas, provides reliable flu facts that aim to assist you and the seniors you love be prepared for – and protected against – influenza.

 Signs and Symptoms